Rosgen Natural Channel Design · saveourstreamsusa.com

 bookings@flyfishingnorthgeorgia.com

-Principal and owner of Fly Fishing North Georgia.
-Expert fluvial geomorphologist with 15+ years of guiding and stream hydraulic experience in Gilmer and Fannin counties.
-Hunter combines technical Natural Channel Design (NCD) with live soil bioengineering to build pristine wild trout sanctuaries that naturally transport sediment and protect shorelines.
+Principal and owner of Fly Fishing North Georgia, with 15+ years of guiding and hands-on stream hydraulic experience in Gilmer and Fannin counties.
+Hunter combines Natural Channel Design (NCD) techniques with live soil bioengineering to build pristine wild trout sanctuaries that naturally transport sediment and protect shorelines.

 Hadi Irvani